UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson03/activity.rst.txt

 Finally, produce a list using pretty print that shows all of the departments a person worked in for every job they ever had.

+Prepare the results, and prepare to demo them!